-Section 38(1) of the Regulation states that a travel agent must promptly provide a statement, invoice or receipt to a customer after selling travel services.
+Section 38 of the Regulation states that a travel agent must promptly provide a statement, invoice or receipt to a customer after selling travel services.
 This documentation must include all the information required to be disclosed to the customer at the time of booking.
 TICO recognizes that customers purchase travel services in various ways: in person, over the phone or on the internet.
 In all cases, a statement invoice or receipt must be provided.
-Even if the sale is an airport pickup, this documentation must be provided.

 TICO also recognizes that registrants may include the itinerary as part of the statement, invoice or receipt.

 Regardless of the form of statement, invoice or receipt issued - all of the required information must be provided to the customer.
 If more than one document forms part of the statement, invoice or receipt, the documentation should clearly state so.

-The statement, invoice or receipt, if prepared manually, must be consecutively pre-numbered or if it is prepared by computer must be assigned a unique identifier.
+The statement, invoice, or receipt, if prepared manually, must be consecutively pre-numbered or if it is prepared by computer must be assigned a unique identifier.